ecastroth/ultimate-sphinx-tutorial/guide/source/index.rst

-This html files contain a full tutorial on how to use Sphinx to document a project *-with explanations for nested directoires, something I struggle with when learning to use this tool-*, embed Markdown files, work with extensions and building a beautifull documentation for your project.
+This html files contain a full tutorial on how to use Sphinx to document a project *-with explanations for nested directoires, something I struggle with when I was learning how to use this tool-*, embed Markdown files, work with extensions and building a beautifull documentation for your project.

 I hope this documentation will be useful to your journey learning Sphinx.
 I've try my best to make this the more detailed possible and intuitive possible,